Driver Temperature & Health Screening

 All drivers are required to wear masks and gloves throughout their shift.

 However, just providing masks and gloves is not enough: PPE requires training.
-128 Business Council is providing training to all drivers and staff on how to safely put on, wear, remove, clean, and dispose of their PPE.
-There is more discussion below in the Rider Protocols section regarding proper mask use and hygiene.
+128 Business Council has provided training to all drivers and staff on how to safely put on, wear, remove, clean, and dispose of their PPE.
+(There is more discussion below in the Rider Protocols section regarding proper mask use and hygiene.)

-Riders will also see newly-installed plexiglass driver partitions as soon as they board the shuttle, which provide an additional layer of reciprocal protection for the driver and riders during boarding.
+Riders may also notice plexiglass driver partitions as soon as they board the shuttle, which provide an additional layer of reciprocal protection for the driver and riders during boarding.

 Why personal protective equipment AND protective partitions?
-Whenever possible, PPE should be used in combination with maintaining at least 6-foot distances.
-Since the driver and riders must come in closer contact at the point of boarding (and our shuttles do not allow for rear boarding), we have installed physical barriers.
+Whenever possible, PPE should be used in combination with maintaining at least 6-foot distances and avoiding face-to-face conversations.
+Since the driver and riders must exchange information within close contact at the point of boarding (and our shuttles do not allow for rear boarding), we have installed physical barriers.

 More in general, a fundamental feature of all of our protocols is overlapping layers of protection so that health and safety is never dependent upon a single protocol.